isabellegoebel/isabellegoebel/README.md

 CE 105 - Design for Global Transformation (TBD)
 CE 110 - Water Systems (A)
 CE 111 - Environmental Engineering (A)
-CE 155 - Transportation Engineering (TBD)
+CE 155 - Transportation Engineering (A+)
 CE 175 - Geotechnical Engineering (TBD)
 CE 190 - Environmental Engineering Justice (A)
 CE 191 - Systems Analysis (A)
-CE 293 - Uncertainty Quantification (TBD)
 Data 100 - Data Science (A)
 Data 104 - Data Ethics (A)
-Data 140 - Probability (TBD)
+Data 140 - Probability (A)
 E7 - Intro to Programming (A)
 Stat 154 - Statistical Prediction and Machine Learning (TBD)

 Classes I want to take but can't:
 CE 103 - Hydrology
+CE 193 - Engineering Risk Analysis
 CS 61A & CS 61B
 Data 101 - Data Engineering
 Data 102 - Data, Inference, and Decisions